Our Aspire Academy is about nurturing your talents and giving you the additional academic support you need to reach your full potential.

 You will benefit from individual and group events such as workshops and lectures.
 You will also be placed in a special Aspire tutor group.

-You will benefit from individual and group initiatives including workshops and lectures.
-These will help you to develop and consolidate your knowledge and skills, as well as grow both in confidence and as a person.
+All initiatives are designed to help you develop and consolidate your knowledge and skills, as well as grow both in confidence and as a person.

 Importantly, we aim to prepare you for the rigorous application, testing and interview processes of the country’s most respected universities.

-- Our links with St Edmund Hall, Oxford, and Trinity College, Cambridge, enable you to meet with academic staff and students for one-to-one guidance on applications, personal statements, interviews and admission exams.
+- Our links with St Edmund Hall, Oxford, and Trinity College, Cambridge, will enable you to meet with academic staff and students for one-to-one guidance on applications, personal statements, interviews and admission exams.

 Extended Project Qualification (EPQ)

-The EPQ is an opportunity open to all students to develop an idea or interest beyond your chosen subjects.
-It is equivalent to one AS Level and is studied in your second year.
+The EPQ is an opportunity to develop an idea or interest beyond your chosen subjects that is highly respected by universities.
+It is equivalent to one AS Level and may be studied in your second year.

 This study option is your chance to choose your own topic, accept extra responsibility for your learning, and develop independent research and project management skills.
-It is highly respected by universities.

-Over the years EPQ students have completed a diverse range of projects.
+Past EPQ students have completed a diverse range of projects.
 Recent projects have included an investigation into the effectiveness of Ebola treatments, a study into the applications of quantum physics, and a study into corporate social responsibility for drinks manufacturers.

 HE+ is a collaborative project run by the University of Cambridge that is aimed at high-achieving first year A Level students.
-You will be invited to apply for HE+ in early November, ahead of a January start.
+You will be invited to apply for HE+ in early November ahead of a January start.